brianhill/brianhill.github.io/index.md

 ### Recent

 * [Scientific Data Analysis, Data Science, and Machine Learning in Python](./scientific-data-analysis) (May-June 2025 Independent Study with Hexi Jin)
-    * See also these [Deep Learning](./deep-learning/index.html) notes for ideas for continued study using Chollet &amp; Watson after the end of the May-June term
+    * See also my [Deep Learning](./deep-learning/mma-notes/MathematicsForDeepLearning.nb.pdf) notes for the mathematics of backpropagation
+	* Study of transformers could continue from where we left off using *[Deep Learning with Python, Third Edition](https://www.manning.com/books/deep-learning-with-python-third-edition)* (forthcoming) by Chollet &amp; Watson, or *[Build a Large Language Model (from Scratch)](https://www.manning.com/books/build-a-large-language-model-from-scratch)* by Sebastian Raschka.

 ### Past